A Trusted Friend in a Complicated World

 Can You Pass This Tricky American Flag Quiz?

-On this day the Continental Congress resolved that America’s flag should feature 13 white stars on a blue field and 13 alternating red and white stripes, chosen to represent the 13 original colonies.
-By 1916, President Woodrow Wilson established every June 14 as Flag Day, and Congress enacted a statute in 1949 to do the same.
-You’ve likely seen plenty of American flag photos, but how much do you know about our grand old flag?
-Test your red, white, and blue IQ below.
-You might want to brush up on these American flag facts before you start the quiz.
+On June 14, 1777, the Continental Congress resolved that America’s flag should feature 13 white stars on a blue field and 13 alternating red and white stripes, to represent the 13 original colonies.
+In 1916, President Woodrow Wilson established June 14 as Flag Day, and in 1949, Congress approved the national observance.
+President Harry Truman signed it into law.
+Now you know the basics, but do you think you could pass a U.S. flag quiz?

 george washington painting